jrnold/r4ds-exercise-solutions/docs/transform.md

 Okay, I'm not sure what's going on in this data. `dep_time` can be non-missing and `arr_delay` missing but `arr_time` not missing.
 They may be combining different flights?

+### Exercise 4 {.exercise}

-4. Look at the number of canceled flights per day.
+> Look at the number of canceled flights per day.
 Is there a pattern?
 Is the proportion of canceled flights related to the average delay?

 ```r